-- research that needs to take place during the emergency phase of the pandemic and that will deliver an impact within 12 months.
+- research that needs to take place during the emergency phases of the pandemic when infection rates are high.
 Our goal is to gather the necessary clinical and epidemiological evidence that will inform national policy and enable new diagnostics, treatments and vaccines to be developed and tested.
 We are working in collaboration with the devolved administrations and organisations including Public Health England, UK Research and Innovation, the Health Research Authority, the Medicines and Healthcare products Regulatory Agency, and NHS England and Improvement.

 This urgent research is complemented by research being undertaken across our research infrastructure, units and schools and, more recently, by our investment in longer-term 'recovery and learning

-' research.
-Outside the UK, we have launched a call for global health research
+' research through NIHR research programmes.
+Outside the UK, we are funding global health research

 to tackle COVID-19 in low- and middle-income countries, in partnership with UK Research and Innovation.